energywebfoundation/worker-contract/README.md

-# Energy Web Green Proof
+# Energy Web Worker Contract

-Collection of packages from Energy Web *Green Proof* project used to create Green Proof applications.
+Collection of packages from Energy Web to create Green Proof applications.

-The Green Proofs enables anyone to build and run a digital tracking system for clean energy by leveraging decentralization easily and quickly.
+The Worker Contract enables anyone to build and run a digital tracking system for clean energy by leveraging decentralization easily and quickly.
 Primary components in this repo include
 1. Example of a decentralized logic execution for verifying data input and logic for creating digital proofs of clean energy
 2. Smart contracts on Energy Web Chain (EWC) for creating verifiable digital proofs representing clean energy